Starting a new MA meeting carries with it a number of responsibilities, including:

 New Meeting Starter Kit

 A starter kit contains everything needed to start a meeting of Marijuana Anonymous…except coffee and marijuana addicts.
-To request a kit, please complete the Starter Kit Request below.
+To request a digital copy of the kit, please complete the Starter Kit Request below.
 All the information you provide will be kept confidential.
+You can also order a physical copy from our publishing branch, A New Leaf Publications, here: ANLP site

 The New Meeting Starter Kit includes: